MicroTransponder

 Series A in 2019

-89bio, Inc. is a clinical-stage biopharmaceutical company based in San Francisco, California, dedicated to developing therapies for liver and cardio-metabolic diseases.
-The company's lead product candidate, BIO89-100, is a glycoPEGylated analog of fibroblast growth factor 21 (FGF21) designed for the treatment of nonalcoholic steatohepatitis (NASH).
-This therapy is engineered to address key liver pathologies, including steatosis and fibrosis, as well as underlying metabolic dysregulation associated with NASH.
-Additionally, 89bio is expanding the potential applications of BIO89-100 to include the treatment of severe hypertriglyceridemia.
-Founded in 2018, 89bio aims to advance its innovative therapies through clinical development to meet significant unmet medical needs.
+89bio, Inc. is a clinical-stage biopharmaceutical company based in San Francisco, California, established in 2018.
+The company is dedicated to developing and commercializing innovative therapies for liver and cardio-metabolic diseases.
+Its primary product candidate, pegozafermin, is a glycoPEGylated analog of fibroblast growth factor 21 (FGF21) that is currently being advanced through clinical trials for the treatment of nonalcoholic steatohepatitis (NASH).
+89bio believes that pegozafermin has the potential to effectively address key liver pathologies, including steatosis and fibrosis, as well as the underlying metabolic dysregulation associated with NASH.
+In addition, the company aims to broaden the application of pegozafermin to include the treatment of severe hypertriglyceridemia.

 CuraSen Therapeutics